oppongbaah/mobile_flashcards/README.md

 ```

 ## Platform Tested
-The app has been tested on only Android emulators
+The app has been tested on:
+1. Android emulators
+2. Android Expo Go App
+3. Web

 ## Author
 - Isaac Oppong-Baah